raushan728/xandeum-analytics-platform/README.md

   - Official documentation provided a `localhost` RPC endpoint on port `6000`.
   - Publicly accessible, production-ready HTTPS endpoint was unavailable.

+- **Infrastructure Reality (Confirmed via Discord)**

+  - It was confirmed in the official Discord that no public RPC endpoint exists.
+  - Developers are explicitly required to host their own private pNode on a VPS.

 - **Browser Security Block**
   - Modern browsers block client-side connections to "unsafe ports" like `6000`.
   - Resulted in `net::ERR_UNSAFE_PORT` error, preventing direct data fetching.

-### 2. The Solution: A Resilient, Multi-Layered Architecture
+### 2. The Solution: Architected for Resilience

+**This project was proactively architected to solve the primary challenge of this bounty: the lack of a public pNode RPC endpoint.**

 - **Custom Next.js API Proxy**

+  - **The Problem:** Direct browser connections to port `6000` are blocked ("unsafe port").
-  - Implemented a server-side API proxy at `/api/proxy`.
+  - **The Fix:** A server-side API proxy at `/api/proxy` allows the app to securely connect to **any self-hosted pNode**, completely bypassing browser security restrictions.

-  - Browser makes safe requests to our API; Next.js server forwards to the pNode RPC.
-  - Bypasses port-blocking issues securely.
+- **Graceful 'Demo Mode'**

+  - **The Rationale:** To ensure a seamless review experience, even without a live endpoint.
+  - **The Behavior:** If a live connection isn't provided or fails, the application automatically falls back to simulated data, allowing the full UI/UX to be evaluated at all times.

 - **Dynamic RPC Input**

-  - Integrated a custom RPC input field for universal testability.
-  - Allows judges/users to enter custom pNode IPs (including private nodes).
-  - Empowers testing with live, functional endpoints.
+  - Empowers judges and developers to test with their own private nodes.

-- **Graceful Fallback to Demo Mode**
-  - Application does not crash on connection failure (invalid IP, CORS, offline node).
-  - Falls back to "Demo Mode" with simulated data.
-  - Ensures full UI/UX capabilities can be reviewed regardless of network status.

 ---

 ## Important Note for Judges

+> <ins>[!IMPORTANT]</ins> > **Proactive Architecture for Judging:**
-> [!IMPORTANT] > **The live demo defaults to "Demo Mode"** because a stable, public pNode endpoint was not found.
-This is an intentional feature to guarantee a smooth review experience.
+> The live demo defaults to **"Demo Mode"** because a stable, public pNode endpoint was not found.
+This was a deliberate architectural choice to guarantee a smooth review experience.
 >
+> **How to Test with Live Data:**
-> To test with a live network, please enter your own pNode IP address (e.g., `http://YOUR_IP:6000/rpc`) into the input field at the top of the page and click "Refresh".
+> Please enter your own pNode IP address (e.g., `http://YOUR_IP:6000/rpc`) into the input field at the top of the page and click "Refresh".
 >
+> **Availability:**
-> **The Vercel deployment link will remain active until the Superteam bounty winners are announced.**
+> The Vercel deployment link will remain active specifically for the duration of the judging period until the bounty results are finalized.

 ---